 |Well-crystallized garnet in sericitized schist from Alaska|

-When transparent to translucent, garnets produce beautiful gemstones (http://gem-garnet.blogspot.com).
-If you look for garnet while rock hounding and prospecting (http://planetnews-prospector.blogspot.com) you’ll likely find them in schist and gneiss in the old mountains of the continental regions such as in Colorado, Montana and Wyoming.
-This is because the vast majority of garnets are found in regions known as Cratons (which underlie much of these states).
-If you pan for gold, garnets will likely show up in the black sands of your pan (http://searching-for-gold.blogspot.com); and if you attended one of my field trips to Centennial Ridge, Douglas Creek or South Pass, you likely had the opportunity to pan for gold and search for garnet and diamond.
+When transparent to translucent, garnets produce beautiful gemstones.
+If you look for garnet while rock hounding and prospecting you’ll likely find them in schist and gneiss in the old mountains of the continental regions such as in Colorado, Montana and Wyoming.
+This is because many mica schists contain garnet in regions known as Cratons (which underlie much of these states).
+If you pan for gold, garnets will likely show up in the black sands of your pan; and if you attended one of my field trips to Centennial Ridge, Douglas Creek, South Pass or the Sierra Madre in the past, you likely had the opportunity to pan for gold and search for garnet as well as diamond.
 On one trip to Centennial Ridge, I took a group of people to the Middle Fork of the Little Laramie River to teach them some prospecting concepts.
-We did not find any gold in our pans, instead we found dozens of pyrope garnets (a diamond indicator mineral).
+We did not find any gold in our pans, instead we found many dozens of pyrope garnets (a diamond indicator mineral).

-Just before I left the Wyoming Geological Survey, I was working on a project to develop exploration models to lead prospectors and geologists to gemstone deposits (http://gemhunter.webs.com/discoveries.htm).
-It worked so well that Wyoming was known as the ‘Jade State’ (http://dansjade.blogspot.com) prior to 1977, but with all of the new gemstone and mineral discoveries made over 3 decades, Wyoming became known as the ‘Gemstone State’ and now has the largest variety of gemstones and semi-precious gems (http://gemstonehunter.blogspot.com) of any state in the US (http://wygemstones.blogspot.com)!
+Just before I left the Wyoming Geological Survey, I was working on a project to develop exploration models to lead prospectors and geologists to gemstone deposits.
+It worked so well that Wyoming was known as the ‘Jade State’ prior to 1977, but with all of the new gemstone and mineral discoveries made over 3 decades, Wyoming became known as the ‘Gemstone State’ and now has the largest variety of gemstones and semi-precious gems of any state in the US!

 My wife probably thinks I have rocks in my head from the comments I make when we arrive at hotels that have polished counters at the check in desk made out of gneiss.
 “Wow, look at this one, its filled with garnets – look at the transparency and color of these beauties – I wonder if these people know they are signing into their rooms on gemstones?
 And look at these tight and isoclinals folds: here’s a mini-fault.
 Do you think the management would mind me taking a piece of their counter?”